ktrushin/ganvigar/README.md

 ## Descripton
 An environment is based on the last Docker image of a created image chain.
-The very first element of the chain is is Ubuntu 22.04 Docker image with common utilities installed and the current user mapped in the image.
+The very first element of the chain is the Docker image of either Ubuntu 22.04 or 24.04 (default) with common utilities installed and the current user mapped in the image.
 That image also includes tools for Debian packaging.

 On top of that base image, one can add toolchains for the selected programming languages.
 At the time of writing, C++ and Python are supported.
 Adding a